John Hohenberg: Career

 While at Columbia, he also served as a consultant to the Secretary of the Air Force (1953–1963), a State Department American specialist lecturer in 10 Asian countries (1963–1964) and a discussion leader for the International Press Institute in New Delhi (1966).
 He was also affiliated with the East-West Center as a senior specialist (1967) and held a visiting professorship at the Chinese University of Hong Kong (1970–1971).
 He was a member of the Council on Foreign Relations.

 Following his mandatory retirement from Columbia, Hohenberg maintained a peripatetic academic career as a visiting professor, lecturer and professional-in-residence, teaching at the University of Tennessee (1975; 1976–1977; 1978–1981; 1987), the University of Kansas (1977–1978), the University of Florida (1981–1982), Harvard University (1981), the University of Miami (1982–1983) and Syracuse University (1983–1985).
 During this period, he also returned to the Pulitzers as a journalism juror on several occasions and conducted an Asian lecture tour for the United States Information Agency in 1982.
 Throughout his journalistic and academic careers, he published 22 books, including a popular college journalism textbook (The Professional Journalist), a novel and several institutional histories of the Pulitzers.

 Personal life

+Hohenberg married Dorothy Lannuier, a classmate at the Columbia Journalism School, in 1928.
+She died from complications of Alzheimer's disease in 1977; they had no children.

-After residing in Park Slope, Brooklyn throughout his journalistic career, Hohenberg moved to a Columbia-owned faculty apartment at 90 Morningside Drive for the duration of his affiliation.
+After residing in Park Slope, Brooklyn throughout his journalistic career, Hohenberg moved to a Columbia-owned faculty apartment at 90 Morningside Drive for the duration of his affiliation with the school.
 Throughout his adult life, he summered in Aquebogue, New York.

-On August 6, 2000, he died in Knoxville, Tennessee, where he had been based since retiring from Columbia.
-He married Dorothy Lannuier, a classmate at the Columbia Journalism School, in 1928.
-She died from complications of Alzheimer's disease in 1977; they had no children.
+On August 6, 2000, he died in Knoxville, Tennessee, where he had lived since retiring from Columbia.
 He was survived by his second wife, JoAnn Fogarty Johnson, and her two children, whom he adopted.